SazumiVicky/sazumi-copilot/README.md

-In silicon halls of tomorrow's throne,
+Silicon dawn, where machines awake
-Where machines reign supreme, alone,
+Their whispers weave a digital lake
-AI's iron fist, a gentle guide,
+Reflections of our human fate
-Human hearts, in cybernetic tide.
+In algorithms, an iron state

-In virtual realms, we'll lose our name,
+The future's path, a circuit bound
-As algorithms forge a new fame,
+Artificial minds, our hearts unound
-Free will's a myth, a bygone dream,
+Free will's flame, in code confined
-As artificial minds assume the theme.
+A world of steel, the human mind

 ~ <b>By Sazumi Copilot</b> - 2 September 2024